underlines/awesome-ml/llm-tools.md

 - [Phi-3-vision-128k-instruct](https://huggingface.co/microsoft/Phi-3-vision-128k-instruct) a lightweight, state-of-the-art open multimodal model built upon datasets which include - synthetic data and filtered publicly available websites
 - [llama3v](https://huggingface.co/mustafaaljadery/llama3v) vision model that is powered by Llama3 8B and siglip-so400m matching gpt4-v on some benchmarks
 - [Zerox OCR](https://github.com/getomni-ai/zerox) allows users to convert PDFs into Markdown using a vision-based OCR process with GPT-4o-mini, optimizing for complex layouts like tables and charts
+- [Facebook Chameleon](https://about.fb.com/news/2024/06/releasing-new-ai-research-models-to-accelerate-innovation-at-scale/) multimodal text and image model for any combination of modality in one transformer, releasing 7b and 30b models with a research license

 ## Code generation